lambdan/lambblog/README.md

 Sidenote:
 - The images/ folder are where images found in the Markdown files are mirrored to, to improve loading and future proofing (Dropbox is ending support for its Public folder links etc)
+- The filenames are the md5 hashes of the URL to the image